TechHack2023/TechHack2023/README.md

 ## DOMAINS 🕵🏻‍♂️

-- Mobile Development
+- Smart Education

-- E-Commerce
+- Healthcare

-- Digital Education
+- Smart City

-- Work from Home
+- Sustainable Environment

-- Environment and Sustainability
+- Women Safety

 ## The rules of the competition 📜